2012 Japanese Grand Prix

 The 2012 Japanese Grand Prix (formally known as the 2012 Formula 1 Japanese Grand Prix) was a Formula One motor race that took place at the Suzuka Circuit in Mie Prefecture, Japan on 7 October 2012 at 15:00 local time.
 The race was the fifteenth round of the 2012 season, and marked the 38th running of the Japanese Grand Prix.

 Sebastian Vettel started the race from pole position for the fourth successive year at Suzuka, eventually leading the race from start to finish, winning by 20 seconds over Felipe Massa – who achieved his first podium since the 2010 Korean Grand Prix – in second place.
 Kamui Kobayashi achieved his first and only Formula One podium, the first for a Japanese driver since Takuma Sato in 2004, and the first for a Japanese driver at their home Grand Prix since Aguri Suzuki in 1990.
-As of 2022, this was the last podium for a Japanese driver.
-It was also the last podium for Sauber.
+As of 2025, this was the last podium for a Japanese driver, and the last for team Sauber until the 2025 British Grand Prix.
+It was also the last podium for an Asian driver until the 2020 Tuscan Grand Prix.
 The race was also Vettel's second career grand slam (leading every single lap from pole position and finishing with the fastest lap of the race).
 His first was the 2011 Indian Grand Prix.